bernmic/go2music/README.md

 * PostgreSQL
 * CockroachDB

 MariaDB and MySQL are fully tested.
 The other not.
-There is a db-create.sql in database-scripts which create the database and user for a MySQL or MariaDB.
+There is a db-create.sql in database-scripts which create the database and user for a MySQL or MariaDB and PostgreSQL.
+MariaDB can be used with database type 'mysql'.

 ## Docker